couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-admin/trouble-overview.markdown

 `couchdb`          | Errors relating to the couchdb subsystem that supports views, indexes and related REST API issues
 `debug`            | Debug level error messages related to the core server management subsystem, excluding information included in the `couchdb`, `xdcr` and `stats` logs.
 `info`             | Information level error messages related to the core server management subsystem, excluding information included in the `couchdb`, `xdcr` and `stats` logs.
+`http_access.log`  | The admin access log records server requests (including admin logins) coming through the REST or Couchbase web console.
+It is output in common log format and contains several important fields such as remote client IP, timestamp, GET/POST request and resource requested, HTTP status code, and so on.
 `error`            | Error level messages for all subsystems excluding `xdcr`.
 `xcdr_error`       | XDCR error messages.
 `xdcr`             | XDCR information messages.
+`tmpfail`          | For XDCR, the destination cluster is not able to eject items fast enough to make room for new mutations.
+XDCR retries several times, without throwing errors, but after a fixed number of attempts the errors are shown to the user.
+Nevertheless, if a user waits long enough, XDCR eventually retries and is able to replicate the remaining data.
 `mapreduce_errors` | JavaScript and other view-processing errors are reported in this file.
 `views`            | Errors relating to the integration between the view system and the core server subsystem.
 `stats`            | Contains periodic reports of the core statistics.
 `memcached.log`    | Contains information relating to the core memcache component, including vBucket and replica and rebalance data streams requests.
+`reports.log`      | Contains only progress report and crash reports for the Erlang process.

 <div class="notebox">
 <p>Note</p>